Wyn-Christian/REBANAL-the-BLOKC-internship-challenge-backend/readme.md

 ## Additional Notes

-- The application uses Moralis for interacting with the blockchain.
-Ensure that your Moralis API key is correctly set in the `.env` file.

 - The `/demo` endpoint provides a sample usage of Moralis to get the native balance for a hardcoded wallet address on the Ethereum blockchain.